Tutorials

 • Click OK

-• Click on Export
+• Click Export

-Check carefully whether:
+Check carefully if:

-• the size is correct
+• the format is correct

 • the colors of the preview match the intended edits

-Blue = cut completely
+Blue = full cut

-Red = line/vector engraving
+Red = line / vector engraving

-Magenta = surface engraving
+Magenta = plane engraving